eyzx7x/docs-supergluu-prod/3.0.0/sources/developer-guide/index.md

 ## Enroll process

-  If you scan QR-code at first time and your device UDID doesn't attached to your user then app will do enroll, first need prepare data properties:
+  If you scan QR-code for the first time and your device UDID isn't attached to your user id then app will do enroll, first need to prepare data properties:

         String version = request.getString(JSON_PROPERTY_VERSION);
         String appParam = request.getString(JSON_PROPERTY_APP_ID);